sezanzeb/sezanzeb/readme.md

 [Click here for a mostly AI-free web search](https://noai.duckduckgo.com/?q=a&df=1970-01-02..2022-11-30&noai=1).
-AI pictures, books, blogs and music are not art, they are spam that ruins the internet.
+AI pictures, books and music are not art, they are spam.
+Your AI generated articles ruin the internet.
 Tax the rich.
 Nobody should be a billionaire.
 And fuck cars.

 If you need to contact me, for whatever reason: kbh6fpwuk@mozmail.com